XInterverse/XInterverse/README.md

 We have seperate teams for our seperate projects.
 Itexel's most active public project that is still being developed is Flaze, which is a video streaming service that is being released to public in mid-2021.

 # DigitalZero
-DigitalZero is a tech-based group running a website that gives tech guides along with reviews etc. It also has a very active Discord community which you can join [here](https://discord.gg/UnKeXCRvtQ).
-A very friendly and active community.
+[DigitalZero](https://digitalzero.cf) is a tech-based group running a website that gives tech guides along with reviews etc. It also has a very active Discord community which you can join [here](https://discord.gg/UnKeXCRvtQ).
+A very friendly and active community run by 5 Originals.

 <!--
 **XInterverse/XInterverse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.